jackspiva/blog/content/posts/2019-06-02---Better-ActiveRecord-Queries-with-the-Merge-Method.md

 }
 ```

 Another reason the first query isn't ideal is that any time we want to add to the logic of which users we exclude, we have to update every query that has the `.where("users.email not like '%mycompany.com'")` line in it.
 Additionally, it's just not great for these queries related to the purchases table to rely on specific column values in a separate table.
-The `merge` syntax that I've started using allows us to just use an existing scope in the users table.
+The merge method that I've started using allows us to just use an existing scope in the users table.
 So now I write the following:

 ```ruby
 Purchase.joins(:user).merge(User.where_not_company_affiliated)